CiteScore 2020: 1.5

-The literature cited in the text should conform to the following patterns: one author – FUNKE (1971) or (FUNKE, 1971), two authors – SOKAL and ROHLF (1995) or (SOKAL and ROHLF, 1995), three and more authors – ALSTAD et al. (1982) or (ALSTAD et al., 1982).
+The literature cited in the text should conform to the following patterns: one author – Wang (2013) or (Wang, 2013), two authors – Spitzenberger and Engelberger (2014) or (Spitzenberger and Engelberger, 2014), three and more authors – Lauko et al. (2013) or (Lauko et al., 2013).
 More than one work written by the same author is to be distinguished with small letters appended after the year: Novák (2016a, 2016b).

 The list of literature cited in the text of article (ordered alphabetically and according to the publication year) is placed on the last page.
 Latin names of genera, species and sub-species cited in the list of references are to be written in standard type.
 The titles of each article must be cited in the original language appended by an English translation (in square brackets).
 Titles in languages not using the Latin alphabet should be transliterated keeping with the British Standard 2979 (in the case of the Cyrilic e.g. ж = zh, х = kh, ц = ts, ч = ch, ш = sh, щ = shch, ю = yu, я = ya).